 Thirty days of generosity didn’t make me a different person, but I do feel different.
 I don’t actively look for ways to be generous, but I notice the opportunities anyway.
 Like the sticky note residue on my bathroom mirror, I can see gentle impressions of my growth where I least expect it: during rush hour, when I give the benefit of the doubt to the woman cutting into my lane; after a long day of work, when I make time for the struggling friend who needs to talk; and, most importantly, in the moments when I forget myself and realize the joy to be found in caring for the people around me.

-Ideas for 30 days of acts of kindness
+30 acts of kindness ideas

 My month of kindness taught me that generosity doesn’t have to be a big production.
 Use the examples below or add your own and reflect on how it changes your mood.